When it comes to departure points for a cruise, it’s hard to beat Port Everglades in Fort Lauderdale.

 When to Arrive

-First, many cruise lines (including Carnival) have moved to “staggered check-in.”
+These days most cruise lines have switched over to having staggered check in.
 This type of check-in gives you a 30-minute assigned window on when to arrive.
 While the ship might board from 12 p.m. to 4 p.m., you might be asked to arrive between 2:30 p.m. and 3 p.m.
 Staggered check-in reduces crowds right at the start time of boarding, making the whole process smoother.

 If you are assigned a check-in time, then you should aim to arrive at that time.
 Don’t arrive early.